Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Allison raised her hand and nodded.

 "Good.
-It’s also stab-proof, just in case some pre-contact alien native decides to shove a spear through you...Though he might decide you’re a god, so watch out for that."
+It’s also stab-proof, just in case some pre-contact alien native decides to shove a spear through you...
+Though he might decide you’re a god, so watch out for that."

 This raised another chuckle.